cloudbees-days/Rollout-Workshop-Steps/full-stack-feature-flags.md

 </details>

 Now we will actually go ahead and create the Delete button in our React code.
-Head to /frontend-spring-boot-react-crud-full-stack-with-maven/src/component/ListCoursesComponent.jsx
+Head to ```/frontend-spring-boot-react-crud-full-stack-with-maven/src/component/ListCoursesComponent.jsx```
-First we will define the constant that will check if our new mutliFlag is enabled.
+First we will define the constant that will check if our new multiFlag is enabled.
 Add the following line of code inside the render() on line 56.
 ```
-const adminFlag = Flags.multiFlag.isEnabled();
+const multiFlag = Flags.multiFlag.isEnabled();
 ```
 ![Multi Flag value check](img/22.png)